 By Train: From Colmar’s Central Station, take the train to Dijon.
 Trains are frequent and take about two hours.
 Direct trains are rare so, in some cases, you’ll have to change at Mulhouse.
 You can book your train tickets online by clicking here.

 By Car: The route to Dijon is straightforward and takes about two to three hours.
 (Distance: 251 kilometers or 155 miles)

 Dijon is a city rich in history and culture.
 It’s easily one of the best places in eastern France to visit.
-There are plenty of things to do here, but one day in Dijon is enough.
+There are plenty of things to do here, but 24 hours in Dijon is enough.

 Start your day at Palais des Ducs et des États de Bourgogne.
 This palace is a masterpiece of architectural design.
 Not only that but it’s also home to the Musée des Beaux-Arts, which has free admission.
 And last, but not least, you can go up to the tower (Tour Philippe le Bon) for some incredible views over the city.